 BetaShares Global Energy Companies ETF (ASX: FUEL) – Currency Hedged

-betashares global energy companies etf fuel overview
+fuel betashares global energy companies etf currency hedged chart 2024

 Like FOOD, the FUEL ETF tracks the performance of the world’s largest oil companies outside Australia, hedging to protect Australian investors from fluctuations in the value of the AUD.

-The index includes the following – ExxonMobil (NYSE: EOM) at $472.4 billion dollars; Chevron (NYSE: CVX) at $328.8 billion dollars; and Shell Oil (NYSE: SHEL) at $213.billion, and Woodside Energy Group (ASX: WDS) at around $67.78 AUD billion dollars.
+The index includes the following – ExxonMobil (NYSE: EOM) Chevron (NYSE: CVX) and Shell Oil (NYSE: SHEL), and

-FUEL” s benchmark index is the Nasdaq Global ex-Australia Energy Hedged AUD Index Nasdaq Global ex-Australia Energy Hedged AUD Index.
+FUEL”s benchmark index is the Nasdaq Global ex-Australia Energy Hedged AUD Index Nasdaq Global ex-Australia Energy Hedged AUD Index.

-FUEL Cumulative Total Return Since Inception
+FUEL Total Return Since Inception

-fuel cumulative total return since inception
+fuel total return since inception 2024

 VanEck Global Clean Energy ETF (ASX: CLNE)